readium/annotations/README.md

 Note: I propose using a “rd-” prefix (for ReaDium).
 It would allow for easier registration at [IANA](https://www.iana.org/assignments/media-types/media-types.xhtml).
 Should we extend this to other media types, including “application/webpub+json”?

+### 1.1.
+File extension of an Annotation Set

+This specification introduces a dedicated file extension for serialized AnnotationSets: `.ann`.

 # 1. Embedding annotations in publications

 ## 1.1.
 In EPUB

-The OPTIONAL `annotations.json` file in the META-INF directory holds an AnnotationSet.
+The OPTIONAL `annotations.ann` file in the META-INF directory holds an AnnotationSet.

 ## 1.1.
 In Readium Web Publications